All Episodes

 We'll be right back.

-That is a that's an expanded blown up a zoomed-in photo of the school lunch in question that we were talking about today, and it's highlighted on the front page of the Drudge Report.
+That is a blown-up zoomed-in photo of the school lunch in question that we were talking about today.

-Now, I just printed that out, and I'm going to show you on the ditto cam here in a minute.
+Now, I just printed that out, and I'm going to show you on the Ditto Cam here in a minute.

-What I thought in a standard resolution photo look like brown rice is actually the ugliest, yuckiest dry corn I have ever, ever seen.
+I want to move my microphone boom out of the way for just a moment so that you can see what I thought in a standard resolution photo looked like brown rice is actually the ugliest, yuckiest, dry corn I have ever, ever seen.

 That's what that is.